Introduction to Sociology

 Examination of traditional and contemporary American family and marital relationships.
 Discussions cover the expectations, roles, and values in various family patterns and explore the forces that promote change.
 (Formerly SOC231) 3 Credits (3 Lecture)

 Examination of the sociological and psychological causes of criminal behavior and discussion of the implications of those causes for effecting a criminal justice system compatible with the needs of society as well as the criminal offender.
 3 Credits (3 Lecture) Prerequisite(s): SOC111.
-Fall Only.

 Physical Anthropology and Human Evolution